 As more and more negative ions attach to floating allergens they become too heavy to stay airborne and drop to the floor or a nearby surface where you can no longer breathe them in.

-Negative ions have other health benefits beyond air cleaning but unless they combine air circulation they do tend to have a limited range.
+Negative ions have other benefits beyond air cleaning but unless they combine air circulation they do tend to have a limited range.

 While they are often more cost-effective than HEPA filters, it’s important to make sure they don’t generate ozone beyond the safe 0.05 ppm recommended by the FDA.
-In fact, a good negative ionizer should clearly state ozone levels below the detectable range.
+In fact, a good air ionizer should clearly state ozone levels below the detectable range.

 5. Ozone Generators